PappaNiels/FiveM-iFruit-Phone/README.md

 ## Invite to job

-To add an job invite you need to trigger the following event:
+To add an job invite, you need to trigger the following event:

 ```lua
 TriggerClientEvent("cl:ifruit:invitePlayer", player, sender, title, description, colour, avatar, returnEvent, isServerEvent) -- or TriggerEvent if you are triggering it client-sided (remove the player parameter)